atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

 -   It is not a WCAG requirement to provide a conforming alternate version.
 This test only checks that a conforming alternate version is present.
 If there is not a conforming alternate version, the result for this baseline test is Does Not Apply.
 (It would not be a failure.)
 -   To meet Conformance Requirement 1 for Level AA conformance, the Web page satisfies all the Level A and Level AA Success Criteria, or a Level AA conforming alternate version is provided.

-Test Procedure for Conforming Alternate Version
+20.1 Test Procedure for Conforming Alternate Version
 -----------------------------------------------
+**Baseline Test ID:** 20.1-ConformingAltVersion
 ### Identify Content
 Multiple versions of the same content.

 ### Test Instructions
 1. Check that the alternate version provides all of the same information and functionality in the same human language.
 2. Check that the alternate version is as up to date as the non-conforming content.
 3. Check that the alternate version passes all other baseline tests.
 4. Check that at least one of the following is true: